python-tinker/fluidstate/README.rst

 -----------

 Transitions lead the machine from a state to another.
-Transitions must have *before*, *after*, and *event* parameters. *before* is one or more (as list) states from which the transition can be preed. *after* is the state to which the transition will lead the machine. *event* is the method that have to be called to launch the transition.
+Transitions must have the *event*, and *target* parameters.
+The *event* is the method that have to be called to launch the transition.
+The *target* is the state to which the transition will move the machine.
 This method is automatically created by the Fluidstate engine.

-A transition can have optional *trigger* and *need* parameters. *trigger* is a method (or callable) that will be called when transition is launched.
-If parameters are passed to the event method, they are passed to the *trigger* method, if it accepts these parameters. *need* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
-Both "trigger" and *need* can be lists.
+A transition can have optional *action* and *cond* parameters. *action* is a method (or callable) that will be called when transition is launched.
+If parameters are passed to the event method, they are passed to the *action* method, if it accepts these parameters. *cond* is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
+Both "action" and *cond* can be lists.

 The same event can be in multiple transitions, going to different states, having their respective needs as selectors.
-For the transitions having the same event, only one need should return a true value at a time.
+For the transitions having the same event, only one *cond* should return a true value at a time.

 Individuation